enriquedevs/DE-101-Practices/Practices/session_19_Batch/README.md

 This query will return no results because we have not loaded any data into the table yet.
 We will do that in the next task.

-### 6. Process the forex rates with Spark – `SparkSubmitOperator`
+### Step 6 - Process the forex rates with Spark (SparkSubmitOperator)

-The next task is a [`SparkSubmitOperator`](https://airflow.apache.org/docs/apache-airflow/1.10.12/_api/airflow/contrib/operators/spark_submit_operator/index.html#airflow.contrib.operators.spark_submit_operator.SparkSubmitOperator) that will process the data from HDFS and store the results in a new table.
+The next task is a [SparkSubmitOperator][spark_submit_operator] that will process the data from HDFS and store the results in a new table.

 The `SparkSubmitOperator` will execute the `mnt/airflow/dags/scripts/forex_processing.py` script.
 The script will read the data from the `forex_rates` table and process it.
 You don't really need to understand the details of the Spark job, but in order to give you a correct mental model of what is happening in this task, the processing consists of the following steps: